wp-plugins/chamber-dashboard-business-directory/readme.txt

 Create a directory of businesses.
 Specifically designed for chambers of commerce to store information about businesses and display them on a website.

 == Description ==
-Chamber Dashboard Business Directory is a part of the Chamber Dashboard collection of plugins and themes designed to meet the needs of chambers of commerce.
+Chamber Dashboard Business Directory is a part of the Chamber Dashboard collection of plugins designed to meet the needs of chambers of commerce.

 = With Chamber Dashboard Business Directory, you can: =
 *   create a database of the businesses in your organization